Caboose: Preservation and reuse

 Although the caboose has largely fallen out of use, some are still retained by railroads in a reserve capacity.
 These cabooses are typically used in and around railyards.
 Other uses for the caboose include "special" trains, where the train is involved in some sort of railway maintenance; as part of survey trains that inspect remote rail lines after natural disasters to check for damage; or in protecting the movement of nuclear material within the United States.
 Others have been modified for use in research roles to investigate complaints from residents or business owners regarding trains in certain locations.
 Finally, some are coupled to trains for special events, including historical tours.

 The Chihuahua al Pacífico Railroad in Mexico still uses cabooses to accompany their motorail trains between Chihuahua and Los Mochis.

 Cabooses have also become popular for collection by railroad museums and for city parks and other civic uses, such as visitor centers.
+The author of a book on cabooses estimated approximately 4,600 cabooses were preserved in the United States in some capacity in 1998.
 Several railroad museums roster large numbers of cabooses, including the Illinois Railway Museum with 19 examples and the Western Pacific Railroad Museum at Portola, California, with 17.
 Many shortline railroads still use cabooses today.
 Large railroads also use cabooses as "shoving platforms" or in switching service where it is convenient to have crew at the rear of the train.

 Cabooses have been reused as vacation cottages, garden offices in private residences, and as portions of restaurants.
 Also, caboose motels have appeared, with the old cars being used as cabins.

 A bay window caboose numbered FCD-17 is still being used by the Philippine National Railways for non-revenue maintenance trains.
 It was built in Japan in 1962 and is used as an inspection car by the Philippine National Police.